 The cyclical nature of financial markets often presents intriguing opportunities for astute investors.
-As we analyze the performance of the Russell 2000[®] smaller companies index relative to the S&P 100 large-cap index, a compelling narrative emerges that suggests we may be approaching an inflection point favoring smaller companies.
+As we analyze the performance of the Russell 2000° smaller companies index relative to the S&P 100 large-cap index, a compelling narrative emerges that suggests we may be approaching an inflection point favoring smaller companies.
+The chart above is a visual representation of market dynamics that reveals a pattern that has historically rewarded patient investors who recognize the potential for mean reversion.